mrizaln/madbfs/README.md

 ## TODO

 - [ ] Automatic unmount on device disconnect.
-- [ ] Periodic cache invalidation: current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cachesize` limit.
+- [ ] Periodic cache invalidation.
+Current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cachesize` limit.
-- [ ] IPC to talk to the `adbfsm` to control when invalidation happen (force the invalidation to happen for example).
+- [ ] IPC to talk to the `adbfsm` to control the filesystem parameters like invalidation, timeout, cache size, etc.
 - [x] Implement the filesystem as actual tree for caching the stat.
 - [ ] Implement versioning on each node that expires every certain period of time.
 When a node expires it needs to query the files from the device again.
+- [ ] Implement proper multithreading.
+Current implementation is practically single threaded (the tree is locked every time it is used) which is not ideal.